camilla-devasini/camilla-devasini/README.md

 Coming from the financial field, I have decided to make a big change pursuing my passion about <strong>Web Development. 💻🖤</strong>
-I am committed to learn more and more during this exciting journey.
+<p>I am committed to learn more and more during this exciting journey.</p>

 <p>In my spare time i am currently working on a personal project: building a React.js corporate and presentational website:  https://github.com/LeL-Corp/microel </p>